 To boost the efficiency of your HVAC system, you should put your unit in a shady place.
 As your air conditioner sucks in cool air, little will have to be done to cool it any further, saving you a ton on your energy bills.

 Lubricate your condenser once each year.
 You can find these ports covered with rubber or metal cap.
-Use SAE 20 oil that is non-detergent and lightweight, detergent-free SAE 20 oil, but make sure to avoid overfilling them.
+Use SAE 20 oil that is non-detergent and lightweight, detergent-free SAE 20 oil, but makes sure to avoid overfilling them.

 Once it grows cold outside, turn off your outside condenser unit.
 To avoid damage, units should be turned off when temperatures are below 60 degrees.
 This helps your system remain in good working order.